What is a Child Protection Conference?

 Any people working with your family will be invited.
 Professionals such as the police and GP will also be invited even if they have not directly worked with you or your family.

 What happens at the meeting?

-If you attend the conference, before the meeting starts, the child protection chair will meet you and will go through with you how the conference will be run.
+If you attend the conference, before the meeting starts, the child protection coordinator will meet you and will go through with you how the conference will be run.

 The meeting will decide what needs to happen to keep you safe.

 After the meeting, regular meetings with Children’s Social Care will take place to look at any other help that may be needed for you and your family.